Argonne-National-Laboratory/node-red-contrib-ocpp/README.md

 }
 ```

-If either the command or the data sections are missing from from the message, the defaults set up in the nodes configuration will be used.
+If either the command or the data sections are missing from the message, the defaults that are set up in the node configuration will be used.
 If you set up an *[CS request SOAP](#cs-request-soap)* node
 with a default command of *Reset*, you could pass in just the following: